 Apalachicola River WEA is located 7 miles east of White City on Saul's Creek Road off of Doc Whitfield Road (CR 387).
 Hunts are conducted Saturdays only for the first phase.
 No regular quota or daily hunt permit is required.
 All hunters must use the self check-in/out sheet at the check station (Dove Field Rd. gate) for the first phase only.
 During second and third phases, hunts are open daily within legal shooting hours.
 Contact the Apalachicola River WEA office for more information at (850) 827-2349 or (850) 827-2413.

 Babcock/Webb WMA-Punta Gorda Water Treatment Facility PSGHA is located 8 miles east of Punta Gorda.
 To get to the Babcock/Webb WMA take exit 164 off I-75.
 Then, take Highway 17 for 2 stop lights and turn right on to Highway 74.
 Travel east approximately 5 miles to the Punta Gorda water treatment facility and turn right.
 A check station attendant will direct you to the field.A dove hunt quota permit is required with a maximum of 45 hunt permits issued for each dove hunt.
 Quota permits may be applied for (free of charge) by following the instructions on our website.
-For more information call (863) 648-3200. **Closed for the 2013-14 season**
+For more information call (863) 648-3200. **Open for the 2014-15 season**